sunhang1986/HFIM_MRDCB_dehaze/README.md

 --
 The [Download](https://www.dropbox.com/s/k2i3p7puuwl2g59/Haze1k.zip?dl=0) path of haze1k dataset . the [Download](https://github.com/BUPTLdy/RICE_DATASET.) path of RICE dataset .

-Test the model on *haze1k*:
+Test the model:

-` python   test.py (You need to specify the test data directory and the pre-training model directory in the test.py file)
+ python   test.py (You need to specify the test data directory and the pre-training model directory in the test.py file)

 ## Citation